fogus/spiel/about.md

 This blog[^1] (entitled [Fogus/Spiel](http://fogus.github.io/spiel/)) is my exploration into the world of gaming and game design.
 See my [welcome post](/spiel/meta/2014/08/29/welcome.html) to learn more about the goals and layout.

+---

+In the 'real world' I'm a programmer for [Cognitect](http://www.cognitect.com) working on and with the [Clojure programming language](http://www.clojure.org) and the [Datomic database](http://www.datomic.com).

 [^0]: Not exactly true as I played countless hours of various RPGs and LARPs as a kid/teen.